 |A materialist, but with an eye for the beyond|

-Another aspect to consider is anti-gravity, as explained by Bob Lazar who allegedly reverse-engineered UFOs for the government's black box-funded research sects.
+Another aspect to consider is anti-gravity, as explained by Bob Lazar who allegedly reverse-engineered UFOs for the government.
 Basically the way it works is by projecting a gravitational field that basically sucks the ship forward, so inside the ship it doesn't actually feel like you're moving at all, because your field of gravity is artificially maintained; essentially your falling towards your destination, no matter which direction it may be, but since the gravity is constant on board, you don't even notice.
-Questions to ask abductees who've been onboard spacecraft seldom asked: what is the gravity like?
+Questions to ask abductees who've been aboard spacecraft seldom asked: what is the gravity like?
 Do you see the aliens with your eyes closed, open, or both?
 Do they seem 100% real in 3-D, or are they kind of blurred and shape shifting, like hallucinations?

 If we're foolish enough to think we begin and end in physical bodies trapped in time space on this spinning rock, then yes of course, we'll never get to drive to the far side of the universe.
-If we realize that the entire contents of the universe from the big bang to now exists in every facet of our entire being, then reaching Orion's belt is as easy as buckling up before driving to the store, then maybe we have a shot.
+If we realize that the entire contents of the universe, from the big bang to now, exists in every facet of our entire being, then reaching Orion's belt is as easy as buckling up before driving to the store.
 But first we have to think bigger.
-Materialists believe in cell phone technology even though they don't understand it, because it works.
+Materialists believe in cell phone technology because it works.
 They hear the evidence.
-But what if, just as our cell phone signals are beamed back and forth through space so we can hear each others' voices, far away planets are beaming themselves, or their own cosmic messages to our brains, bypassing clumsy technology and going right for glands and organs they themselves planted inside us via manipulated DNA?
+But what if, just as our cell phone signals are beamed back and forth through space so we can hear each others' voices, far away planets are beaming themselves, or their own cosmic messages, to our brains?
+Bypassing clumsy technology and going right for glands and organs they themselves planted inside us via manipulated DNA, they've been communicating with us for centuries!
 Do we just scoff at that?
 We don't know what the evidence would be since we can't tell, and don't try, to discern where our own thoughts end and transmitted thoughts begin, but if we meditate deeply it becomes more and more obvious.

 |Smoke 'em if you got 'em|

 If you want to really 'see' beyond our three dimensions, you only need to meditate, or sleep, or go on a hunger strike, become a vegan, ingest psychoactive molecules, or just become schizophrenic; you'll see and understand it all... and then you will read of these haughty scientists speaking of space light year distances making interstellar space impossible and laugh like a giant who knows he has the whole Milky Way galaxy captured like a dot on the center of his tongue, which is to say, you will laugh like an infinitely small atom along a vast DNA chain who knows he dwells safely in the center of a giant's mouth.
-What enduring harm is possible to such a being?
-None.
+What enduring harm is possible to that hermit crab if he accepts the entire ocean as his shell?
+Even the devouring squid is just himself, drawing him into a faster, larger network.

 "Wormhole" has two meanings: we go into one and out of the other (the worm's anus) goeth our body back to soil.
 As Hamlet said, "a man may fish with the worm that hath eat of a King, and eat of the fish that hath fed of that worm, and so may a King may go a progress through the guts of a beggar."